the-pudding/starter/README.md

 #### Fonts
 Our serif font is [Mercury](https://typography.com/fonts/mercury-text/styles/screensmart/) and our sans-serif is [Whitney](https://typography.com/fonts/whitney/styles/screensmart/).
 We have two weights, *400* and *700*, and normal and italic.

-Simply add the class `tk-mercury` or `tk-whitney` to any element.
-It will apply that font to all children.
-Apply one to the `body` tag to set your default font for the page.

 It is recommended to use html markup (`em` and `strong`) to apply weighting and styling.
 The proper css is already applied.